1307 PR.01 Establishing Subrecipients Associated with Sponsored Programs

 A. Drafting a Subaward

-Once OSP has received the NoA or a fully executed award and the award has been set-up in IRES’ PT module, the OSP Specialist ensures that Yale has the appropriate approvals to issue a subaward.
+Once OSP has received the Notice of Award (“NoA”) or a fully executed award and the award has been set-up in IRES’ PT module, the OSP Subaward Manager ensures that Yale has the appropriate approvals to issue a subaward.
 Subawards will only be issued in accordance with Yale’s policy and sponsor requirements.

-The OSP Specialist will prepare the subaward and assign a unique Yale Subaward Number, which includes the GR number and Supplier/Vendor Contract Number.
+The OSP Subaward Manager will prepare the subaward and assign a unique Yale Subaward Number, which includes the GR number and Supplier Contract Number.
 The subaward is sent to the DBO and PI for review before the subaward is sent to the subrecipient.

 B. Determining Subaward Terms and Conditions